tendermint/tendermint/spec/blocksync/verification.md

 In this case we only verify that the validator hash of the block matches the validator set resulting from executing `InitChain`.
 We will use the initially provided validator set for verification and further verify the block against witnesses.
 In this scenario, this state is very likely to be outside the trusting period.
 We will accept this block as a trusted state and store it inside the node's block store.

 It is worth noting that, running block sync from the first height is significantly slower than running statesync first.
 However, statesync does not keep the entire blockchain history and some operators might opt not to state sync.
-The reason is that, if sufficiently many nodes state sync and other nodes who have historical data fail or leave the network, we have no history.
+The reason is that, if sufficiently many nodes state sync and other nodes who have historical data fail or leave the network, the network ends up with gaps in the block history.

 **Case 2 - blocksync starting from pre-existing state**